dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 >Do we need a validation dataset dealing with RF?

 It is best when we have a separate validation set, but we can get away even if we don't.
-We may use part of the test dataset as the validation dataset.
+We may use part of the test dataset as the validation dataset, and this is unique to random forests.
+This is called Out-Of-Bag prediction (OOB).
+OOB is based on the fact that we don't take all the rows (observations) when creating the tree.
+Instead we may take just 63%, and the remaining 27% observations may be used for the validation.

+> In scikit-learn to create the tree for OOB, we pass **oob_score=True**, and then we will have the **oob_score_** at the end that should have the similar coefficient of determination like we have used the separate validation set.

 Usually the validation set will take most recent data.

 >Where to start with RF?